Accuser in Seattle mayor sex abuse lawsuit reveals identity

 Story highlights

-- Delvonn Heckard, 46, claims Mayor Ed Murray abused him when Heckard was 15
+- Delvonn Heckard, 46, says mayor abused him when he was 15

-- Mayor Murray: "To be on the receiving end of such untrue allegations is very painful for me"
+- Mayor Murray: "Untrue allegations ... very painful for me"

 (CNN)A man accusing Seattle Mayor Ed Murray of sexually abusing him about 30 years ago has revealed his identity.

-Under the pseudonym "D.H.," Delvonn Heckard, 46, filed a lawsuit against Murray earlier this month claiming he was "repeatedly raped" when he was a 15-year-old boy by Murray, who was 32 at the time.
-Heckard claimed Murray also paid him for sexual acts.
+Delvonn Heckard, 46, filed a lawsuit against Murray this month under the pseudonym "D.H."

+In the lawsuit, he said the mayor "repeatedly raped" him when he was a 15-year-old boy and the mayor was 32 at the time.
+Heckard said Murray also paid him for sexual acts.

 Heckard's attorney, Lincoln Beauregard, sent a letter to Murray's attorney this week revealing his client's full name.